BattletechModders/StrategicOperations/README.md

 `strafePreDistanceMult` - float, controls the distance at which the strafing unit is instantiated from the point of strafing start; influences the length of the "fly-in" sequence.

 `strafeMinDistanceToEnd` - float, distance from the strafing unit to the endpoint of the strafe at which the strafe is considered to be "complete" and no more targets will be attacked.

+`useBattleValueForCosts` - bool, if true command ability usage costs costs are calculated by `# of uses X BattleValue`, where BattleValue is a function of the c-bill cost defined in the ChassisDef and the c-bill cost of all components mounted on the unit (see `MechStatisticsRules.CalculateCBillValue`). if false, command ability usage will simply be the cost listed in the Description of the MechDef, VehicleDef, or TurretDef.
+In both cases, final per-use cost is modified by `commandUseCostsMulti` below.

+`commandUseCostsMulti` - float, multiplier governing costs of using command abilities.

 `deploymentBeaconEquipment` - List<string>, list of component IDs that are considered "deployment beacons" to give options for the specific unit that gets deployed/strafes during combat.